activeloopai/deeplake/docs/source/simple.md

 ### Intro

 Today we introduce our new API/format for hub package.
-It is currently in alpha stage, yet it is very promising.
+It is currently in beta stage, yet it is very promising.
 Eventually we plan to migrate to this format and stick to it for long time.

 Here is some features of new hub: